The 2017 Observer's Handbook

 - predictions of the cycles of many variable stars.

-There is a 24-page section called “The Sky Month By Month,” which gives an extensive listing of events for each month of the year.
+A 24-page section, “The Sky Month By Month,” gives an extensive listing of events for each month of the year.

 Astronomical Reference Information

 Sections dealing with astronomical data and other information that does not vary much from year to year (although revisions are made annually to ensure that the information is the best available).
 Information includes: